Best Travel Credit Cards For Frequent Flyers

 While the coverage of RM2 million may seem like a lot, it covers a lot more such as travel delays, delayed or lost luggage, missed flights and most importantly personal accident which include coverage of death, loss of sight and limbs and other forms of possible disability caused through traveling.

 If you tend to travel a lot and missing a flight will cost a significant loss, such as a loss of business opportunity, then this is the perfect card for you.
-The downside is, the minimum income requirement goes up to RM100,000 per annum.
-This renders many who earn below RM8,333 ineligible to apply.
+The only downside is that the minimum income requirement is at least RM70,000 per annum.

 5x Treatspoint for every RM1 spend overseas5% Cashback for Petrol and Grocery Spend